atg93/TaCarla-Dataset/README.md

 Setup and Installation
 Prerequisites
-Before using this repository, ensure that the following dependencies are installed:
+Before using this repository:

 CARLA: A high-fidelity simulator for autonomous driving research.
 To download CARLA 0.9.15, please visit: https://github.com/carla-simulator/carla/releases .
 For running the CARLA container, download the "singularity build carla_0.9.15.sif docker-archive://carla_0.9.15.tar"

+To run Carla simulation please run this command:

+singularity run --nv --bind /datasets,/workspace,/media *CONTAINER_PATH* *CARLA_PATH* -RenderOffScreen -graphicsadapter=0 -nosound -carla-rpc-port=2000

+CONTAINER_PATH should be like: //home/tg22/containers/carla_15.sif
+CARLA_PATH should be like: ./home/tg22/carla_9_15/CarlaUE4.sh

+After that please,

-Python 3.x: Python programming language (preferably Python 3.7 or later).
+Python 3.x: Python programming language (preferably Python 3.8.10).

 Required Python libraries in requirements.txt

+To run the code, one can simply create virtul env: conda create --name tacarla python=3.8 source activate tacarla pip install -r requirements.txt

+or

+Alternatively, singuarity container can be used from here:

 The parameters in the main function of leaderboard_evaluator.py—'TOWN_NAME', 'code_path', 'DATASAVEPATH', and 'TEAMCODE_PATH'—need to be arranged properly for the code to run correctly.
 In a later release, these parameters will be added to config.yaml.